Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 | Windows (32-bit) | \{\{ Unzipped Directory Root \}\}\runtimes\win-x86\native\ContrastProfiler.dll |

 > **Notes:**
- * The platform's CPU architecture is based on the CoreCLR's "bitness".
+ * The platform's CPU architecture is based on the CoreCLR's bitness.
 For example, when using a 32-bit CoreCLR, you must use the 32-bit profiler, even if the OS is 64-bit.
  * Only the Windows platform is supported at this time.

 ### Running under IIS and IIS Express